EWYan/juzidaxia/docs/about.md

+---
-👋 Hi, there
+👋 Hi, there.

-👀 I’m interested in low-level programming
+☘️ I’m interested in low-level programming.

-🌱 I’m currently work at Li Auto
+---